buzzqw/TUS/OBSS/markdown-separati/en/44-the-monsters.md

 *Hit:* 5 (1d6 + 2) piercing damage or 9 (2d6 + 2) piercing damage when enlarged.

-***Invisibility (Recharges after a 1 hour).*** The Duergar magically turns invisible for up to 1 hour or until it attacks, casts a spell, uses Enlarge, or its concentration is broken.
+***Invisibility (Recharges after 1 hour).*** The Duergar magically turns invisible for up to 1 hour or until it attacks, casts a spell, uses Enlarge, or its concentration is broken.
 Any equipment the Duergar wears or carries becomes invisible with it.

 | **Ecology** |
 | --- |